Lov\'asz theta and Shearer lower bounds on Quantum Max Cut: (Quantum) Max Cut

 {\it Quantum Max Cut} (QMC) is a generalization of Max Cut [Eq.~\eqref{eq:mc}] to operators, and asks for the largest eigenvalue of the Hamiltonian

 Here $X_u,Y_u,Z_u$ are the tensor product operators acting with the Pauli matrices $X,Y,Z$ on vertex $u$ and with identity on the remaining vertices.
 Denote by $\qmc(G)$ the {largest} eigenvalue of $H^{\qmc}$.
 The study of $H^{\qmc}$ is also physically motivated.
 Quantum magnetic systems can be modeled by the anti-ferromagnetic Heisenberg Hamiltonian $H^{\text{H}} = - H^{\qmc}$, and one is interested in the ground state energy, i.e. its smallest eigenvalue.
 Naturally, the task of finding the smallest eigenvalue of $H^{\text{H}}$ is equivalent to finding the largest eigenvalue of $H^{\qmc}$.
 We restrict ourselves to the maximization problem $H^{\qmc}$.
-Note that a trivial lower bound on $\qmc$ is obtained by the maximally mixed state, achieving ${m}/{4}$.
+A range of approximation algorithms have been designed for $H^{\text{qmc}}$ that use the moment-SOS hierarchy~ \cite{ parekh2022optimal, King2023improved, lee2024improved, huber2024secondorderconerelaxations, gribling2025improvedapproximationratiosquantum, apte2025improvedalgorithmsquantummaxcut}.
+A trivial lower bound of ${m}/{4}$ on $\qmc$ is obtained by the maximally mixed state.